 Burping is generally caused by swallowing air when eating or drinking, or inhaling, and is usually a mixture of nitrogen and oxygen.
 Carbonated/ fizzy drinks (including beer) often make you burp (more) which is primarily carbon dioxide from the drink itself.

-Out of idle curiosity searching on farting on YouTube yielded 650,000+ results (some of them remarkably homophobic but that's not what the section is about).
+Out of idle curiosity searching on farting on YouTube yielded over 31 million results (some remarkably homophobic but that's not what the section is about).
 We all do it, we all hear them, and some of our 'friends' have turned it into an art form (Philip).
 And yet it can remain a surprisingly embarrassing topic, partly because people believe they fart more often than others (or maybe it's because others are better at concealing them).

 Foods that can cause gas